-The proposal is considered to accord with Policies H9, H10, CF2, BE1, BE2 and T26(1) of the Local Plan, and Section 7 of the NPPF.
+Subject to some further tweaking as described above, the proposal is considered to accord with Policies H9, H10, CF2, BE1, BE2 and T26(1) of the Local Plan, and Section 7 of the NPPF.

 4. Car parking

 The Council's parking standards require 2 garages/car parking spaces per dwelling within the curtilage, or 1 car parking space per dwelling plus 1 visitor's space per 2 dwellings located within reasonable walking distance of the units to be served.
 For flats it is 1 garage/parking space per unit plus 1 space per 2 units for visitors.
 Whilst these are maximum standards, the location of the development site on the edge of Paignton means that the maximum provision is required.